Kaktushose/jda-commands/docs/localization.md

     @Command("say hi")
     public void onCommand(CommandEvent event) {
-        event.reply("hi");
+        event.reply("command-reply");
     }

 }
 ```

-In this example, the bundle `component` will be searched
+In this example, the bundle `component` will be searched for the key `command-reply`.

-## Directly inserting localization message
+## Directly Inserting Localization Messages
 In some cases, especially while testing it's common to hardcode a messages content.
-But often times you still have to use dynamic placehoolders.
+But often times you still want to use dynamic placeholders.

-For your luck JDA-Commands supports this
-by treating a hardcoded value (were a localization key can be used) as the messages content directly
+For your luck JDA-Commands treats hardcoded values (where a localization key would normally be used) as the content of
-thus supporting all functionality of the used localization system (`Localizer` implementation).
+a localization message, thus supporting all functionality of the used [`Localizer`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/i18n/Localizer.html) implementation.

-A string value (whether in an annotation, embed, modal or component) will be resolved by following order:
+A String value (whether in an annotation, embed, modal or component) will be resolved by following order:

 1. searched for as a localization key
 2. treated as localization message content